SajidSadaqa/monorepo-spring-microservices/README.md

 The system is composed of two core services:

-- **user-service**: Responsible for user management, authentication, and token issuance.
+- **user-service**: Responsible for userEntity management, authentication, and token issuance.
 - **admin-service**: Provides administrative operations and proxies requests to user-service using service-to-service (S2S) authentication.

 Both services are packaged as independent Spring Boot applications, secured with TLS, and communicate via HTTPS and signed JWT tokens.